MattMohaupt/HaveYouTriedTurningItOffAndOnAgain/assignment7regrade/README.txt

 		- F key to interact with interactable object

 	Objective:
-		To make as much money as possible before the minute 30 timer is up.
-You need to fix the pcs and that will give you $100 per pc fixed.
-Red pcs have hardware related issues so they need to be interacted with while holding the wrench&screw, the blue pcs have software related issues so they need to be interacted with while holding the battery.
+		To make as much money as possible before the timer is up.
+You need to fix the PCs, and it will give you $100 per pc fixed.
+Red PCs have hardware related issues so they need to be interacted with the wrench & screw, whereas the blue PCs have software related issues so they need to be interacted with the battery.

 UI Design: